harrietrc/loadimpact-docs/jekyll/_v4/integrations/circleci-integration.md

 ---
 layout: classic-docs
-title: How to integrate CircleCI with Load Impact/k6
+title: How to integrate CircleCI with LoadImpact/k6
-description: Guide on how to integrate CircleCI with Load Impact 4.0/k6
+description: Guide on how to integrate CircleCI with LoadImpact 4.0/k6
 categories: [integrations]
 order: 3
 ---